devflowinc/ruby-sdk/docs/MessageApi.md

 - **Accept**: application/json

-## regenerate_message_handler
+## regenerate_message

-> String regenerate_message_handler(tr_dataset, regenerate_message_data)
+> String regenerate_message(tr_dataset, regenerate_message_req_payload)

 Regenerate message

 Regenerate message  Regenerate the assistant response to the last user message of a topic.
 This will delete the last message and replace it with a new message.
 The response will include Chunks first on the stream if the topic is using RAG.
 The structure will look like `[chunks]||mesage`.
 See docs.trieve.ai for more information.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples